What are the most common household toxins for pets?

-If your pet eats leaves, flowers, or stems, take him, along with a plant sample, to your AAHA-accredited veterinarian immediately.
-Although toxicity signs may not be apparent, removing poisonous material as soon as possible to prevent toxin absorption into the body is vital.
+If your pet eats leaves, flowers, or stems, immediately take him and a plant sample to your AAHA-accredited veterinarian.
+Although toxicity signs may not be apparent, it is vital to remove poisonous material as soon as possible to prevent toxin absorption into the body.

 Garden products and pets

 Many products used on lawns, gardens, and flower beds can cause toxicity in pets.
-Fertilizers made from bone meal or blood meal are tempting to pets and can cause pancreatitis, or may clump in the intestines or stomach and cause a blockage.
+Fertilizers made from bone or blood meal are tempting to pets and can cause pancreatitis, or can clump in the intestines or stomach, causing a blockage.
 Other fertilizers and herbicides applied to lawns also may contain toxic chemicals.